CompuSalle/CompuSalle/README.md

 # Hi World 😄

 ----------------
-🔭 Here I share most of the projects that I have worked on, to share my knowledge with others.
+🔭 Here I share some of the projects that I have worked on, to share my knowledge with others.

 📺 Find me on [youtube](https://www.youtube.com/channel/UCL6faFdFmklVkwl35RxOZfA)